 Need a quick and easy smoked New York strip recipe for your pellet grill?
 Look no further, this is the one!
 A simple seasoning rub goes a long way for these steaks.
 Start with coarse salt, freshly ground black pepper and build from there.
 I tend to gravitate toward savory additions like garlic and onion, but I will add an herb, like dried marjoram or basil, from time to time.

 New York strip steaks are cut from the short loin section of a steer, and typically this section will only yield a handful of strip steaks.
 These medium-textured, evenly marbled steaks offer a more robust beefy flavor.
 Popularized in New York steaks houses, strip steaks continue to be a favorite among steak lovers.
 Other names for this steak include the club steak, strip loin steak, and the Kansas City strip steak.

-What you’ll need to make the pellet grill New York strip:
+What you’ll need to make pellet grill New York strip steaks:

 - 4 New York strip steaks: aim for at least 1″ thickness

 - Coarse salt: kosher, sea salt, or my favorite, Argentinian salt